Pixel perfect rotation

 Here’s what I do: Select the layer or layers I want to rotate in the layers palette.
 Make a square selection with the marquee tool that’s larger than the artwork.
 Run the action to rotate 90 or 270 degrees.

-If you’d like to use my actions, grab them from this article: Photoshop Actions & Workflows
+If you’d like to use my actions, grab them from our design resources: Photoshop Actions & Workflows